-The deferred tax charge shown relates to the unrealised gain recognised on financial assets held at 30 June 2017.
+The deferred tax charge shown relates to the unrealised gain recognised on financial assets held at 30 June 2018 as disclosed in Note 12.
 It is due to temporary timing differences between the recognition of the gain and the charging of tax.